 Part V — General provisions relating to mining and mining tenements

-104. Entry on land for purpose of marking out, etc.
+104. Entry on land for purpose of marking out etc.

 (1) Subject to this Act, for the purpose of marking out any land and posting notices on any land in connection with an application for a mining tenement, any person or his servant or agent may —